 Princeton University is unique in combining the strengths of a major research university with the qualities of an outstanding liberal arts college.
 With a student-faculty ratio of 6 to 1, Princeton excels in its commitment to teaching and provides learning opportunities both within and outside of the classroom.
 Whether through independent study, student-initiated seminars or lectures in emerging fields such as neuroscience, Princeton students have the flexibility to shape dynamic academic programs that prepare them for leadership and lives of service.

-Seventy-two percent of the professorial faculty is tenured.
-Excluding visitors, approximately 373 members of the faculty are women, and 224 are identified as members of minority groups.
-There were 199 tenured women on the faculty in spring 2013.
+Seventy-one percent of the professorial faculty is tenured.
+Excluding visitors, approximately 344 members of the faculty are women, and 224 are identified as members of minority groups.
+There were 198 tenured women on the faculty in spring 2014.

 All faculty members at Princeton are expected to teach, as well as engage in research.
 Faculty members work most closely with undergraduates in the supervision of junior-year independent work and senior theses.

 Twelve members of the current Princeton faculty (including emeritus) are recipients of the Nobel Prize.
-Also, Princeton faculty and staff members are frequently named MacArthur Fellows.
+Also, Princeton faculty and staff members are frequently named MacArthur Fellows and receive other notable awards in their fields.

 Twelve members of the current Princeton faculty (including emeritus) are recipients of the Nobel Prize: